 Not Your Mama's Sausage Balls!

 Remember the old-fashioned sausage balls your mom made for every party back in the day?
-I've never been a fan of those little nuggets because they seemed dry and crumbly to me.
+I've never been a fan of those little nuggets because they seemed dry and crumbly.

 What's a girl to do?
 Add sour cream, of course!
-It's like a magic ingredient that turns regular sausage balls into moist, tender little treats.
-No more dry, crumbly nuggets.
+It's like a magic ingredient that turns classic sausage balls into tender little appetizers.

 These sausage balls are the best!
 They're perfect to serve at tailgate parties while you watch the big game, or as finger foods for Christmas gatherings.
 We eat them as snacks and even heat them up for breakfast.
 You'll love how easy they are to make and how fast your guests will gobble them up!